phenotypic/ProbeOSX/README.md

 5. As mentioned in the [Usage](#usage) section, the script can ignore the same combination of MAC address and target network.
 The script also automatically eliminates any "bad" probe requests, i.e. any that contain `bad-fcs` or and which have an empty target network.

 ## Removal

-ProbeOSX is self contained and therefore can simply be removed from the computer by dragging the script into the Trash if you don't want it any more as no files or folders are created by the script.

 If you downloaded via `git clone`, you can simple run the following command to remove ProbeOSX:
 ```